alphagov/specialist-publisher/docs/phase-2-migration/workflow-of-content.md

 The first endpoint is used for retrieving a specific content item.
 The second is used (with some query parameters) to retrieve an index of content that is used for the listing pages of the app.

+Note: In Specialist Publisher, we send a `PATCH /v2/links` request when a document is saved.
+This may not be the right approach for other apps because changes take effect immediately in both the draft and live content stores.
+Instead, it may be better to make this request immediately before publish.